Henry Eckford (shipbuilder): Service to the Ottoman Empire

 In the 1820s, American shipyards began to build ships for foreign navies.
 Eckford was part of this trend; in 1830, for example, he built the sloop-of-war Kensington in Philadelphia, Pennsylvania, for the Imperial Russian Navy, although ultimately the ship was delivered to Mexico instead.

 After a shattering defeat of its navy in the Battle of Navarino in October 1827, the Ottoman Empire began looking for help in rebuilding its fleet.
 Eckford, seeking to rebuild his fortune and reputation after the scandals of 1826 and 1827, left New York in June 1831 aboard the new 1,000-ton, 26-gun corvette United States, which his yard had built on speculation in 1830–1831 and which he hoped to sell to the Ottomans.
 Eckford and his ship arrived in Constantinople in mid-August 1831.
 United States reputedly was a fast sailer, although she did not make particularly good time on her voyage from New York to Constantinople.

 At first, Sultan Mahmud II thought that United States had arrived as a gift of the American government.
-Once he realised that she was a privately owned ship and was for sale, he purchased her.
+Once he realized that she was a privately owned ship and was for sale, he purchased her.
 In the Ottoman Navy, she became Mesir-i Ferah.

 Mahmud II then hired Eckford, who began to build ships in the Turkish shipyard for the Ottoman Navy, starting with a small schooner, a frigate, and a 74-gun ship constructed using a frame imported from New York City.
 He also began to design the 128-gun ship-of-the-line Mahmoudieh.
 Mahmud II was impressed enough to consider giving Eckford a high imperial rank.